OCA/web/web_graph_sort/README.rst

 To use this module, you need to:

 #.
 Go to any pivot table.

+    For example, if you have the invoicing module installed, go to Reporting -> Accounting -> Invoice Analysis

+#.
 Click on a column header.
 The table will be sorted by that column.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot